Little Stars Nursery

 Is it possible to exchange the days we skipped for another day?

-Please note that we do not allow for session swapping or make-up sessions for missed sessions.
+Please note that we do not allow session swapping or make-up sessions for missed sessions.
 Additionally, fees still apply even if a child is absent due to illness or is on holiday during nursery closures.
-These closures include a 2-week closure during Christmas, bank holidays, 3 days per year for our Inset day, and any unforeseen closures mandated by the government or emergencies.
+These closures include a two-week closure during Christmas, bank holidays, three days per year for our Inset day, and any unforeseen closures mandated by the government or emergencies.

 Could you clarify if the fee listed on the website includes taxes?

-To help you to pay for nursery fees, you can use the government child Tax-free scheme.
+To help you pay for nursery fees, you can use the government's Child Tax-Free scheme.

 Please check the link for more details and eligibility.